yazaldefilimone/yazaldefilimone/README.md

 <samp>

 I strongly love low-level details of computers and mathematics.

+I am the computer person. why do you ask.
 <!--
 Intersted about compilers, languages design, operating systems, type theory, accelerators,